MSc Health Data Science / Overview

 In the case of non-UK applicants, the institution certifying advanced study must be recognised and approved by the University.

-Candidates may be accepted for entry to the postgraduate diploma track with a Lower Second degree or under subject to interview, and be moved to the master's track on achieving suitable results in the taught part of the course.
+You may be accepted for entry to the postgraduate diploma track with a Lower Second degree or under subject to interview, and be moved to the master's track on achieving suitable results in the taught part of the course.

 - How to apply

 Please apply via our online application form , following any instructions for completion carefully.
 See the Application and selection section for details of the supporting documents that we require.
 We recommend that you apply as early as possible.
+We reserve the right to close applications if the course is full.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|